Eliasf1912/Eliasf1912/README.md

 <h1> Portfolio </h1>

-<p> Here is my portfolio above you can actually see the different code pages and images that I have used for it, I only have used HTML/CSS for the Website and you can also have some insight of it.
+<p> You can actually see a folder who contain the different code pages and images that I have used for it, I only have used HTML/CSS for the Website and you can also have some insight inside of the folder.
 I hope you enjoy it.
 I wish you a good day!! </p>